wiz64/saavn-cli/readme.md

 ```
 This will query the API for "Arijit Singh" and then display the results as a list.
 You can select from the list for the song to download.

 Windows users run `python saavn-cli`.
-Due to a VSCode bug, you may need to add `python ` prefix before commands, if VSCode is installed.
+Due to a VSCode bug, you may need to add `python ` prefix before commands.

+Linux users run `python3 saavn-cli`.
+If default python command is python2.

 # How it works ?